LUCASHewSpi/Math317Assignment2/README.md

     b = a
     y = a
     for i in range(1, n):
+        #Clearly defined k, b, and y values and sequences as seen in class
         k = (b-3)/2
         b_nplus1 = b/4 * ((3-b) ** 2)
         b = b_nplus1